History of India

 Beginning in the 400s AD, however, waves of Central Asian and West Asian people began to invade India from the north.
 First the Huns attacked, then after the Guptan Empire collapsed Muslim invaders took over northern India and established the Delhi Sultanate.
 These attacks were limited to northern India.
 In the south, first the Chola Empire (about 1000 AD) and then the Pandyas (in the 1200s) became very powerful and built huge trade networks all over Southeast Asia and East Africa.

 In South India, the Pandyas empire gave way to the Vijayanagara Empire in the 1300s AD, and that lasted into the 1600s.
-By the later Middle Ages the Delhi Sultanate in northern India was conquered by the Mongols, who added most of northern India to their huge empire in the 1200s and 1300s AD.
+By the later Middle Ages the Mongols conquered the Delhi Sultanate in northern India.
+The Mongols added most of northern India to their huge empire in the 1200s and 1300s AD.
 When the Black Death swept across Asia in the middle of the 1300s AD, it seems to have mostly spared India, which may have been too hot and wet for the plague to thrive there.
-But the collapse of the Mongols left northern India briefly independent in the 1300s before a new Mongol khan, Tamerlane, reconquered northern India in the late 1300s.
+But the plague ended the Mongol Empire, and the collapse of the Mongols left northern India independent for a little while in the 1300s before a new Mongol khan, Tamerlane, reconquered northern India in the late 1300s.